KavyaShanker/BFB-prototype01/README.md

 Our solution aims at solving the Catalogue Scoring problem statement.
 We have created a mechanism that assigns scores to e-commerce product catalogues based on the following three factors:

-Compliance - Ensuring the catalogue complies with the applicable laws (e.g.: Labelling and display regulations under various statutes.
+- Compliance - Ensuring the catalogue complies with the applicable laws (e.g.: Labelling and display regulations under various statutes).

-Correctness - Authenticity of the catalogue (e.g.: appropriate use of branding) Completeness - The Catalogue should provide some minimum attributes such that the buyer can understand the product features clearly.
+- Correctness - Authenticity of the catalogue (e.g.: appropriate use of branding)

+- Completeness - The catalogue should provide some minimum attributes such that the buyer can understand the product features clearly.